-Information 'gain' is a particular issue with translations among representations with different techniques, as the expressive powers of two representations with different techniques are more likely to be divergent than the expressive powers of two representations that share the same technique.
+Information 'gain' is a particular issue with translations among representations with different techniques, as the expressive powers of two representations with different techniques are more likely to be divergent than the expressive powers of two representations that share the same techniques are more likely to be divergent than the expressive powers of two representations that share the same techniques.

+nique.
 The effect will be less severe in translations that change only the scheme.